frontarm/navi/docs/introduction/what-you-get-from-junctions.md

+---
+metaDescription: Junctions.js gives you three tools that make your life as a React developer easier.
+---
 # What You Get From Junctions

 So far, we've covered what you get from Junctions in a rather general sense: